articles

 Author

 At the beginning of October 2013, I am in Kunming.
-It’s the last day of my travels and visiting friends in Yunnan and I have a flight later that day.
+It’s the last day of my travels and visiting friends in Yunnan, and I have a flight later that day.
 Min, a friend of the friend I’m staying with, offers to take me to the airport by car.
-When it’s about time, we carry the luggage downstairs.
-Min is a woman in her early twenties.
-Her long hair is dyed in an intense red and she wears a bright blue mini-skirt combined with a black leather jacket.
+When it’s time to leave, we carry the luggage downstairs.

-Her newly bought second-hand car looks like an old street racing car, reminding me of the cars in movies of the 1990s.
+Her newly bought second-hand car looks like an old street racing car, reminding me of the cars in movies from the 1990s.
+All three of us get in the car.
+Min and my friend sit in the front, while I take the back seat.

-On the city highway, Min is passing by another car and cutting lanes without looking into the rear mirror even once.
-When we approach a red light, she doesn’t slow down.
-I shout out “red light”, but it’s already too late for her to slow down and stop.
-So she just crosses the red light full on.
+My friend has warned me that Min hasn’t driven in a while.
+The road to the airport isn’t very crowded, so I figure it should be okay.
+On the city highway, Min overtakes another car, cutting lanes without checking the rearview mirror even once.
+As we approach a red light, she doesn’t slow down.
+I shout, “Red light!” but it’s already too late for her to stop.
+She crosses the red light at full speed.

 Have you ever been in a similar situation?